videoa11ygpt/VideoA11yGPT/readme.md

 ```
 - --video_folder: Directory containing video files.
 - --desc_file: File containing original video descriptions.
-- --target_file: File where the enhanced descriptions will be saved.
+- --target_file: File where the generated video descriptions will be saved.
 - --api_key: API key for accessing the AI processing features.
 - --method: The processing method to use.
+Each of them represents a prompt.
 Options are:
--- GPT4V: Use only GPT-4V for video description.
+    - GPT4V: Use only GPT-4V for video description (_GPT-4V_).
--- GPT4VHA: Combine GPT-4V with Human Annotation.
+    - GPT4VHA: Combine GPT-4V with Human Annotation (_GPT-4V + Human Annotation_).
--- GPT4AD: GPT-4V with Accessibility Guidelines.
+    - GPT4AD: GPT-4V with our AD Guidelines (_VideoA11yGPT w/o HA_).
--- GPT4VADHA: Combination of GPT-4V, Accessibility Guidelines, and Human Annotation.
+    - GPT4VADHA: Combination of GPT-4V, our AD Guidelines, and Human Annotation (_VideoA11yGPT_).

 ## License